gsFALCON/gsFALCON/README.md

-# 👨‍💻 Welcome to gsFALCON's GitHub Gym!
+# 👨‍💻 Welcome to gsFALCON's GitHub Space!

 Hey there, fellow Earthlings! 👽 I'm Guilherme Souza aka gsFALCON, a passionate code explorer 🚀 with a formal education in Systems Information and a proud Adobe Web Designer CS3 certificate holder 🎨.
 If you're wondering what fuels my coding escapades, it's a mix of Python 🐍 and the fascinating art of web scraping! 🕸️